CybernetiX-S3C/John_Modica-AI/README.md

 ### Thank you for choosing CybernetiX S3C for all your Cyber Security, Ethical Hacking, and Programming needs.
 My name is John Poli Modica.
 Keep that darkness lit!

+Disclaimer: After using my products, it may leave you in an asylum caused by severe brain damage to those who can't handle the truth.